-If the bridge is to be built over a major river, the player must have an unused major river Bridge marker.
+• If the bridge is to be built over a major river, the player must have an unused major river Bridge marker.

-In OTR and GTC, the Union and Confederate players are limited to eight and four minor river Bridge markers, respectively.
-In games in which either or both players may build major river bridges, they are limited to one major river Bridge marker each, except in AIO the Union may build 3 major river bridges.
-Note: In SLB, the original bridge rules limit the Union player to two major river Bridge markers, and these SLB limits remain in effect.
+In games in which either or both players may build major river bridges, they are limited to one major river Bridge marker each.
+Exceptions: in AIO the Union may build 3 major river bridges, in SLB the Union may build 2, and in TPC each side may build 3.